Exploring the connection between compact object mergers and fast X-ray transients: The cases of LXT 240402A and EP250207b: Observations and data analysis

-If EP250207b is associated with G1, the surrounding environment favors an old progenitor system, consistent with a compact binary merger.
-However, as with LXT240402A, a more distant host galaxy remains a viable alternative. \textit{HST} imaging shows a flattening of the optical/NIR light curve between 7 and 30~d, a behavior not expected from standard kilonova models.
+If EP250207b is associated with G1, the surrounding environment favours an old progenitor system, consistent with a compact binary merger.
+At $z\approx0.082$, the Konus Wind flux upper limit (Section~\ref{sec:heEP25027b}) would correspond to $L_{\gamma, \rm{iso}} \lesssim\!4\times10^{48}$ erg s$^{-1}$ (10-1000 keV), which is orders of magnitude lower than cosmological short GRBs.
+However, as with LXT240402A, a more distant host galaxy remains a viable alternative. \textit{HST} imaging shows a flattening of the optical/nIR light curve between 7 and 30~d, a behaviour not expected from standard kilonova models.
 This plateau can be interpreted either as the contribution of a faint, underlying background galaxy or as the emergence of a supernova component.

 In the former case, the probability of a chance alignment between the transient and a faint galaxy is comparable to the probability of association with G1.
-The first \textit{HST} epoch localizes the transient with mas precision.
+The first \textit{HST} epoch localises the transient with mas precision.
 Assuming that the second epoch is dominated by host-galaxy light, we estimate \(r_h \approx 0.07\arcsec\).
-We then derive the chance probability in a standard fashion as $P_{cc}=1-{\rm exp}(\pi R^2 \sigma)$ where $R\sim\,2\,r_h$ and $\sigma$ is the surface density of galaxy brighter than $H\lesssim$26.3 AB mag \citep{Windhorst2011}.
+We then derive the chance probability in a standard fashion as $P_{cc}=1-{\rm exp}(\pi R^2 \sigma)$ where $R\sim\,2\,r_h$ and $\sigma$ is the surface density of a galaxy brighter than $H\lesssim$26.3 AB mag \citep{Windhorst2011}.
 The resulting value is $P_{cc}\approx$0.6\%, broadly equivalent to the case of G1.

-Because a third late-time epoch is not available yet, we cannot rule out that the second \textit{HST} epoch still contains significant transient light, due e.g. from an emerging supernova.
+Because a third late-time epoch is not available yet, we cannot rule out that the second \textit{HST} epoch still contains significant transient light, due, for example, from an emerging supernova.
 We return to this possibility in Section~\ref{sec:other}.
 If, instead, the late-time images are dominated by the host-galaxy light, measuring its redshift becomes critical to establishing the nature of EP250207b.
 The proximity to G1 suggests it could be a satellite dwarf at the same distance.
-However, the observed colors ($F160W{-}F606W\!\approx\!0.6$, $F125W{-}F606W\!\approx\!0.2$) are also consistent with a higher redshift.
+However, the observed colours ($F160W{-}F606W\!\approx\!0.6$, $F125W{-}F606W\!\approx\!0.2$) are also consistent with a higher redshift.
 They can be explained with a star-forming dwarf galaxy at $z\approx$1.1-1.5, which would place the $H\alpha$ line within the $F160W$ (broad $H$) band, or with a solution at $z\gtrsim3$, which would place the Balmer/4000~\AA\ break near the $F160W$ band.